FreakyAli/Maui.FreakyControls/README.md

                      fonts.AddFont("OpenSans-Regular.ttf", "OpenSansRegular");
                      fonts.AddFont("OpenSans-Semibold.ttf", "OpenSansSemibold");
                  });
-	    //Initialization is now a one-liner and the old methods have been deprecated and will be removed in future updates.
-        //Takes one argument if you would like to init Skiasharp through FreakyControls or not (Used for RadioButton, Checkbox & SVGImageView) builder.InitializeFreakyControls();
+             //Takes one argument if you would like to init Skiasharp through FreakyControls or not.
+(Used for RadioButton, Checkbox & SVGImageView) builder.InitializeFreakyControls();
              return builder.Build();
          }
       }

 Now you can use the controls in your app.

 ## Activity